MicrosoftDocs/azure-docs/includes/storage-about-vhds-and-disks-windows-and-linux.md

 ### Premium storage

 Premium Storage is backed by SSDs, and delivers high-performance, low-latency disk support for VMs running I/O-intensive workloads.
-You can use Premium Storage with DS, DSv2, GS, Ls, or FS series Azure VMs.
+Typically you can use Premium Storage with sizes that include an "s" in the series name.
+For example, there is the Dv3-Series and the DsV3-series, the Dsv3-series can be used with Premium Storage.
 For more information, please see [Premium Storage](../articles/virtual-machines/windows/premium-storage.md).

 ### Unmanaged disks